 [00:01:34] We're used to just kind of being real programmers and just doing everything at once like you've got tests you're doing, and things you're writing and things are changing.
 And I think we need to separate what we're doing or if we separate what we're doing it becomes a lot easier to recognize patterns that happen again and again.

 [00:01:51] So you don't have to write them again and again.
 The way that your libraries can be built and the way they can compose gets a lot stronger.
-So I'm not going to be yapping the whole time.
-It's just how it's going to start and it's going to be like it's an exercise we are getting into and it's going to be fun.
+So I'm not gonna be yapping the whole time.
+It's just how it's gonna start and it's gonna be like it's an exercise we are getting into and it's gonna be fun.

 [00:02:04] So this is kind of the general structure of the course.
-I'm going to be teaching the silence.
+I'm gonna be teaching the silence.
 So this is the first bit and with the tools in the silence the silence is going to deal with the way we recognize and separate things.
-You're going to be writing code that's so pure and so good.
+You're gonna be writing code that's so pure and so good.

-Brian is going to take you on The Voyage, which is where we take the code that you wrote in this new style.
+[00:02:21] Brian is gonna take you on The Voyage, which is where we take the code that you wrote in this new style.
 And you could take code that doesn't know things about the disk or the network or whatever, and just transport it in these little vessels to do whole new things in a whole new land.

-And finally the demo.
-We're going to live code and just stumble over ourselves and it's going to be a lot of fun and make a real app using the stuff.
+[00:02:38] And finally the demo.
+We're going to live code and just stumble over ourselves and it's gonna be a lot of fun and make a real app using the stuff.
 So, let's begin at the beginning.
 In the beginning it was primordial soup that's the way I think of it, just anything goes.